jxnl/blog/docs/writing/posts/ai-engineering-standup.md

 This frustration stems from a fundamental misunderstanding: AI development isn't just engineering - it's applied research.
 And this changes everything about how we need to think about progress, goals, and team management.
 In a previous article I wrote about [communication](./ai-engineering-communication.md) for AI teams.
 Today I want to talk about standups specifically.

+The ticket is not the feature, the ticket is the experiment, the outcome is learning.

 <!--more-->

 !!! "note" "Who am I?"